anag004/covid-model/README.md

 jupyter notebook
 ```

 If you have jupyter notebook installed your browser window should open.
 View the `SIRD_model.ipynb` notebook to view the results and play with the code.
-In case of any issed/suggestions please consider opening an issue or a pull request.
+In case of any issues/suggestions please consider opening an issue or a pull request.

 ## Maintainers

 - [anag004](github.com/anag004/)
 - [tyagiutkarsh](github.com/tyagiutkarsh/)

+## License
+See the [LICENSE](https://github.com/anag004/covid-model/blob/master/LICENSE.md) file for license rights and limitations (MIT).